pegasuspad/prod-infrastructure/README.md

 - Module names ending in `-vm` create a Proxmox VM.
 The VM name is the module name, excluding this suffix.

+## Modules

+### _config

+Data module that has outputs for configuration options shared by all resources in the "prod" environment, such as Proxmox connection details, datastore types, user ssh keys, etc.